-NUR 230 Management of Patient Care
+NUR 230 Management of Patient Care 12 SCH

 Prerequisite: NUR220.
-Focus is on the management of patient care for larger groups.
-Critical thinking is emphasized in the organization. coordination, and delegation of client care.
-Experience is provided in the care of patients with more acute or complex conditions in areas such as critical care, emergency room, and rehabilitation settings, Ethical and legal uses are explored as they related to nursing practice.
+12 credit hours (8 didactic, 4 clinical) Focus is on the management of patient care for larger groups.
+Critical thinking is emphasized in the organization, coordination, and delegation of client care.
+Experience provided in the care of patients with more acute or complex conditions in areas such as critical care, emergency room, and rehabilitation settings, Ethical and legal uses are explored as they related to nursing practice.
 Transition to the professional nursing role is revisited.